mvarbichki/blackjack-labyrinth-pc/README.md

 # blackjack-labyrinth-pc

-This is my first big project.
+This is my first project.
 A blackjack game that is able to run on different platforms.

 Windows/PC version.